-The Somerset Patriots have signed former Long Island City High School (Queens) baseball standout Josh Almonte for the 2020 Atlantic League season.
+The Somerset Patriots have signed former Long Island City High School (Queens, N.Y.) baseball standout Josh Almonte for the 2020 Atlantic League season.

 The Toronto Blue Jays originally selected Almonte in the 22nd round of the 2012 MLB amateur draft as an outfielder.
-But the Wesley Chapel, Florida, native has since converted to a pitcher over the last two years of his career — both still in the Blue Jays system.
+But the Wesley Chapel, Florida, native has since converted to a pitcher over the last two years of his career while in the Blue Jays system.